OpenDataServices/flatten-tool/docs/create-template.rst

 If you don't specify a format with ``-f``, Flatten Tool will create a ``template.xlsx`` file and a set of CSV files under ``template/``.

-The schema is the same as the one used in the user guide and looks like this:
+The schema is the same as the one used in the :doc:`user guide <unflatten>` and looks like this:

 .. literalinclude:: ../examples/receipt/cafe.schema
    :language: json